wesleymorlock/Single-Cycle-MIPS-Processor/README.md

 fibonacci5:  `vvp fib5Output`
 fibonacci20:  `vvp fib20Output`

 For each of the fibonacci executions, there should be a print statement with the correct fibonacci value.
 There is also an output monitor statement that reports the time, clock cycles, number of instructions, and IPC.
+To get this to print out more than just the final number, the syscall 1 would need to be moved to inside the loop of branches.
+This would result in printing every value instead of just the final end result.

 For add_test, the output is a printed value of 3.